 The Commercial Companies Code requires that retained earnings of joint-stock companies should be allocated to statutory reserve funds until their amount reaches 1/3 of the share capital; the statutory reserve funds should be used exclusively to cover potential financial losses.
 In the case of the IPOPEMA Group, this regulation applies to IPOPEMA Securities and IPOPEMA TFI.
 The Company is required to allocate at least 8% of its current profit for this purpose until the required equivalent of 1/3 of the share capital has been accumulated.
-As at December 31st 2021 and December 31st 2020, this component of equity totalled PLN 998 thousand.
+As at December 31st 2022 and December 31st 2021, this component of equity totalled PLN 998 thousand at IPOPEMA Securities S.A.